Ayoub-Elkhaiari/AI_Data_Science_Agent/README.md

 Most production ML workflows suffer from one of two failure modes: too manual (an analyst runs everything by hand) or too risky (an LLM modifies the data directly with no guardrails).

-This platform demonstrates a third path — using LLMs strictly as reasoning engines while keeping data operations in deterministic, auditable Python services.
+This platform demonstrates a third path using LLMs strictly as reasoning engines while keeping data operations in deterministic, auditable Python services.
 The result is a system that is:

-- ✅ **Safe** — LLMs never touch the data
+- ✅ **Safe**: LLMs never touch the data
-- ✅ **Reproducible** — same input always produces the same cleaning output
+- ✅ **Reproducible**: same input always produces the same cleaning output
-- ✅ **Explainable** — every action is logged in a lineage trail
+- ✅ **Explainable**: every action is logged in a lineage trail
-- ✅ **Scalable** — each service deploys and scales independently
+- ✅ **Scalable**: each service deploys and scales independently

 ---

 ## 👤 Author

 **Ayoub El Khaiari**
-MSc in Advanced Machine Learning & Multimedia Intelligence
+AI Research Engineer

 [![GitHub](https://img.shields.io/badge/GitHub-Ayoub--Elkhaiari-181717?logo=github&logoColor=white)](https://github.com/Ayoub-Elkhaiari)